farooqyousuf/cofense_exercise/README.md

 18    * I approve the test
 19    * I should be successfully verified as "Scenario 2"
 ```
-To run a feature first write ***cucumber*** and append the feature file you would like to run afterwards.
+To run a feature enter **cucumber** in the CLI and append the feature file you would like to run afterwards.
 See the following example.
 ```
 cucumber features/feature_directory/test_file.feature
 ```